 The wreck of the Laboe lies next to Moulia rocks in Paphos .The area has been declared as protected and no commercial fishing is allowed.
-The 21.5 metre Laboe was built in Rendburg shipyard, Germany, in 1940.
+The 21.5 meter Laboe was built in Rendburg shipyard, Germany, in 1940.
 It was brought to Cyprus to be used as a liveaboard diving vessel.
 In June 2014 it was sunk in the area of Moulia rocks as part of the artificial reefs and marine parks project.
-Maximum depth of this wreck, at the bow, is 28 metres.
+Maximum depth of this wreck, at the bow, is 28 meters.
 The wreck is open throughout for easy penetration in the bridge, the saloon, and the engine room.

 In anticipation of the 2017 festivities with regards to Paphos being the cultural capital of Europe, CYDIVE sunk a metal cage full of sealed wine bottles on the stern of the vessel.
 They will be opened, in due time, in 2017.